 Australia is leading the way on process improvement in clinical handover.
 The NSQHS strongly encourages structured processes are utilised, encourage the use of both verbal communication supplemented with written communication and that mobile device solutions be utilised to facilitate clinical handover.
 Health messaging apps, particularly those with advanced, dedicated workflows to manage and document clinical handover, can become useful adjuncts to clinical staff to manage their handover process.

-4. Clinical images are still be sent by SMS texting.
+4. Clinical images are still being sent by SMS or WhatsApp.

 By what method do your staff sharing clinical images?
 Have you ever asked your staff about what method they are using to share clinical images?